artrocity/grp-react-fs-shopping-list/INSTRUCTIONS.md

 ### Tips for Teams

 - Remember to use branches and GitHub Pull-Requests.
-Make sure to protect your `master` branch as you setup the project.
+Make sure to protect your `main` branch as you setup the project.

 - Plan your database structure as a group, making sure that you consider all of your required features.